Beth Follett & Monica Kidd Publishers

 Pedlar is deeply committed to keeping books in print.
 “One of the most despicable things about corporate publishers and chain booksellers is their assumption that books are inherently worthless.
 If a title that was supposed to sell a lot doesn’t ‘perform’ within a few weeks, it gets its covers torn off—it is trashed.
 The corporate mentality recognizes no success that is not immediate.”
 [Ursula LeGuin ] The years stretch out, during which a Pedlar author may gain an audience interested in reading or teaching or in other ways critically examining her/his earlier books: overstock is kept in long-term storage.
 Collaborative estimates of potential sales, alongside financially astute calculations, plus a certain amount of risk and savvy, determine the size of print runs.
 The pace of sales is regularly reviewed.

 Pedlar grows stronger with every passing year, continuing to thrive because of its commitment and devotion to high-quality literature, as well as ongoing intelligent support from customers, arts council juries and others.
 Financial (and other kinds of) planning are fluid functions.
 The potential in a year such as 2016, with its list containing three lesser known and four renowned authors, is weighed and balanced against the sales potential of the 2015 list—four poetry collections, one fiction by an award-winning writer, two non-fictions by award-winning, well established writers—and decisions made accordingly.
 Sales at launches, markets and mini-festivals are high (45 to 200 books sold).
 Pedlar is meeting and oft-times exceeding its goals.
 The house is in excellent standing with authors and creditors: it holds no debt.
-Over the years, losses equal more or less the carried “Owner’s Draw loss,” what Beth Follett would receive were she working at a large house.

 Sales & Distribution:

 A new relationship with the Canadian Manda Group was begun in 2012, its reps extremely capable and enthusiastic promoters of Pedlar titles.
 Through their varying efforts, media interest is rising.
 Prestigious nominations equal an increase in sales figures.
 Due to the sales team’s wide experience in selling to booksellers, librarians and wholesalers, excellent advice is regularly offered on how to improve selling tools and promotional packages.
 Through the interventions of Manda Group, Pedlar and Indigo have reached an agreement for non-returnable online-only sales.
-LitDistCo, through Fraser Direct in Georgetown ON, distributes Pedlar books throughout the trade chain, while Beth Follett sells directly wherever possible.
+LitDistCo, through Fraser Direct in Georgetown ON, distributes Pedlar books throughout the trade chain, while Beth Follett and Monica Kidd sell directly wherever possible.
 Concerted effort is made to find and open new accounts with non-traditional Newfoundland and Labrador outlets such as Downhome.
 Pedlar volunteers sit at small press fair tables, Craft Shows, Pop-Up events, the annual Pedlar mini-festival/Salon in St. John’s.
 Pedlar events continue to be well attended and universally admired.
 “Very unusual to have events of such high calibre in St John’s,” one attendee said at the conclusion of a mini-festival.
 Music to Pedlar ears.